akshuvo/ajax-load-more-anything/README.txt

 - Join our [Facebook Group](https://www.facebook.com/groups/addonmaster/).
 - Or rate us on [WordPress](https://wordpress.org/support/plugin/ajax-load-more-anything/reviews/?filter=5#new-post) :)

+## Privacy Policy
+Load More Anything uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==
 How to install Load More Anything.